AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/configuring/navigating-to-screens-services-provider.md

 ## What's Next {#whats-next}

-Once you have learnt how to setup Screens Services  Provider you can navigate to, Screens Content Provider for more details.
+Once you have learnt how to setup Screens Services  Provider you can navigate to, [Using Screens Content Provider](/help/screens-cloud/configuring/using-screens-content-provider.md) for more details.